CeduardoSilva/hash-back-end-challenge/README.md

 ## Tests

-The tests are executed during the deployment of the containers, in case any test fail the container will not remain active.
+The unit and integration tests are executed during the deployment of the containers, in case any test fail the container will not remain active.

 ## Extending the Application